"Most practical conference I have ever attended."

 Operations - Regulatory Compliance - Contracts - Budgets - Quality

 Over 500 people will attend.
 Register now while space is still available.
-Find out for yourself why 99% of participants are satisfied with MAGI conferences.
+Find out for yourself why 98% of participants are satisfied with MAGI conferences and 43% are repeat attendees (so far).
 See participating organizations.
+See brochure.

 - 90+ sessions and workshops in seven tracks: sponsor operations, site operations, regulatory compliance, contracts, budgets & billing, quality and special topics.

 - Exceptional networking with a broad (but not too broad) range of experienced clinical research professionals